HMKnapp/spotify-ripper/README.rst

 -  option to normalize output filenames to NFKD (see http://unicode.org/faq/normalization.html)

-**Please note: Spotify’s highest quality setting is 320 kbps, so the benefit of ripping to a lossless format is to not double encode the audio data.
-It’s not possible to rip in true lossless quality.**
+Note that Spotify’s highest quality setting is 320 kbps, so the benefit of ripping to a lossless format is to not double encode the audio data.
+It’s not possible to rip in true lossless quality.

 Usage